bavent/MCM2014/README.md

 # The Best There Ever Was
 ## A Mathematical Model for Ranking NCAA Coaches Across Sports and Time

-A dump work from the 2014 COMAP "Mathematical Contest in Modeling", to address:
+A dump of our work from the 2014 COMAP "Mathematical Contest in Modeling", to address:

 >PROBLEM B: College Coaching Legends